EMEDAT/func-contribution/README.md

 ## Deployment

-To deploy the API, you can use Vercel or any cloud provider of your choice.
-Ensure you follow the specific instructions for deployment on your chosen platform.
+Deploy the API using Vercel or another cloud provider.
+Ensure you follow specific instructions for deployment on your chosen platform.

 ## Contributing